 Behind the Logan Pass Visitor’s Center, take the well marked trail to Hidden Lake Overlook.
 The first part of the trail is paved before giving way to a sturdy boardwalk, in order to best protect this fragile, alpine environment from overuse.
 Later on, the boardwalk turns to dirt.
 Please stay on the trail in order preserve this gorgeous environment.
 We want everyone to get the chance to commit this view to memory:

 Need gear?
 You can rent an Osprey daypack and Black Diamond trekking poles.

 Continue down the Going-to-the-Sun Road.
 Sun Point is a great place to get a nearly bird’s eye view of St. Mary Lake.
 A number of trails leading to Virginia Falls, St. Mary Falls, and Sunrift Gorge also leave from Sun Point.
-They can get a little confusing, so keep your topo map handy, but don’t worry, they all wind up in roughly the same place.
 This is a fantastic area to learn about fire ecology, as the Reynolds Fire roared through here in 2015 and opened up incredible views of the head of the lake.